 - Get a Degree Pathway which lists courses and learning outcomes for which you will get credit from your military and prior civilian learning.

-- If you have other civilian education or prior learning certificates that do not appear on your combo JST and you wish to have transfer credit, you will initially need to send unofficial copies of these documents as well.
+- If you have other civilian education or prior learning certificates, you will initially need to send unofficial copies of these documents as well.

 - Apply and submit the registration

-- If you are new to the University of Charleston, apply online or call 304-903-8197 and we will take your application information over the phone.
+- If you are new to the University of Charleston, apply online.

 - Select the courses you will be taking from your MyNavy and enter them into the UC-LINK registration form (need hyperlink) including the start and end dates for each course.
 Email your signed registration form to Dr. Shelly Roy (firstname.lastname@example.org) if a new student or your Advisor if a current student.